deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](charts/charts_8_1.png "🔼 Figure 3: We compare the performance of the original LLaVA-1.5 and LLaVA-1.5 trained using PDrop, where we preserve different ratios of image tokens at layer 2, 8, 16, and 24, respectively.
 The horizontal axis represents the proportion of retained image tokens according to attention score.")

-> 🔼 The chart compares the performance of the original LLaVA-1.5 and the model trained with PyramidDrop across different layers and varying ratios of retained image tokens, showing that PyramidDrop maintains or improves performance while reducing tokens.
+> 🔼 The chart compares the performance of the original LLaVA-1.5 and a version trained with PyramidDrop across different layers and image token retention ratios, showing the effect of the proposed method on model performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: We compare the performance of the original LLaVA-1.5 and LLaVA-1.5 trained using PDrop, where we preserve different ratios of image tokens at layer 2, 8, 16, and 24, respectively.
 The horizontal axis represents the proportion of retained image tokens according to attention score.